W-4, W-2, W-9, and 1099 are all tax forms, but they serve very different purposes. Let's compare.

 - Contractor's social security number or Employer Identification Number (EIN) if they have an entity

 Let's say you, as an employer, hire a general contractor to work with your business on a project for two weeks.

-The contractor is technically being employed by you.
-Yet, as an independent worker, they will be responsible for paying their own taxes to the IRS and the state.
+You are technically employing or hiring the contractor.
+Yet, independent workers will be responsible for paying their taxes to the IRS and the state.

 Still, the IRS wants you to report how much you paid this worker.

 This is why the contractor must provide the W-9 form to you.
-They should include their contact information and Employer Identification Number (EIN) or social security number in the form.
+In the form, they should include their contact information and Employer Identification Number (EIN) or social security number.